 After the last snow has fallen and the ice has finally melted, it’s nice to finally get out and start tending to your garden once again.
-Pulling out weeds, pruning dead trees and planting new seeds mark the start of gardening season once again and that can get tiring so you’ll need a place to sit down and take a break and observe the fruits of your labor.
-You might want to consider placing a bench in your garden, not just for resting but for those early mornings where you can just sit down and listen to sounds of nature while you sip your hot coffee.
+It can get tiring, so you’ll need a place to sit, take a break, and assess your progress.
+Consider placing a Garden Bench outdoors for those early mornings where you can enjoy nature and its gifts with a coffee cup.
 Here are some tips you might want to consider as you shop for the right garden bench.

-Most hardwoods like cedar and teak weather to a fine silvery gray finish but nevertheless, it still manages to maintain most of its weatherproof properties.
+Durability.
+Most hardwoods like cedar and teak weather to a beautiful silvery gray finish, but it still manages to maintain most of its weatherproof properties.
 Plastic or resin benches require very little care.
 If you’d like to extend the life of your wooden garden bench, make sure to cover or store it during winter or rainy days.
 Wooden garden benches will need more maintenance than plastic benches.
-Sealing, sanding and oiling may go a long way to making sure that good quality wooden benches will last for a long time.
+Sealing, sanding, and oiling may go a long way to making sure that good quality wooden benches will last for a long time.

+Find the best spot for your bench.
 While most garden bench materials are meant for outdoors, it’s better to take safety precautions and place it where there is minimal exposure to water or moisture.
 Avoid placing it near sprinklers or cover it if you must.
 Cover the ground with gravel or stone that won’t collect water.
-Most importantly, place it in an area where you love spending time the most, this could be an area with a view or just a shaded area with a gentle breeze.
+Most importantly, put it in an area where you love spending time the most, this could be an area with a view or just a shaded area with a gentle breeze.